Factbox: Legal issues in Supreme Court immigration case

 'TAKE CARE'

-A final possible question for the justices is whether the deferred deportation violates a dictate of the U.S. Constitution that presidents must "take care" to "faithfully execute" the nation's laws.
+There is also the question of whether the deferred deportation violates a dictate of the U.S. Constitution that presidents must "take care" to "faithfully execute" the nation's laws.
 Texas and the other states that brought the lawsuit say Obama, in taking executive action that bypassed Congress, crossed that line because Congress is in charge of deciding who is a lawful or unlawful immigrant.
 The Obama administration says it was faithfully executing the authority to determine priorities under immigration law.

 (Editing by Will Dunham)